12 Slow Cooker Dinners to Make On Halloween Night

 This is the kind of slow cooker recipe that was made for nights like Halloween.
-It takes less than five minutes to pull together and then rewards you with a delicious, healthy dinner when you're ready to eat.
+It takes less than five minutes to pull together and then rewards you with a delicious dinner when you’re ready to eat.

 This is exactly the kind of hearty, warming soup you want to tuck into on a cool fall night.
-It cooks all day, and is always nice with a small side salad or hunk of crusty bread.
+And it comes together with a bunch of simple pantry staples.